 “Remember, that’s where adults send their children to learn about— stuff,” Slightly explained with feigned assurity before James picked up the story again with enthusiasm.

 “Yes, I was sent away to learn all about ‘stuff.’
-But as I began boarding the enormous steam engine train, my father-”
+But as I began to board the enormous steam engine train, my father—”

 “What’s a ‘train?’”
 Twin Number Two halted the story this time.

-James cleared his throat, “Anyways, I was getting ready to board this frightfully enormous train.
+James cleared his throat.
+“Anyways, I was getting ready to board this frightfully enormous train.
 My father shook my hand, then gave me a dreadfully boring-looking box.
-His moustache quivered like so,” James turned to the boys, walking backwards now and pretended to look very serious with his index fingers touching under his nose in an apparent mustache.
+His mustache quivered like so.”
+James turned to the boys, walking backwards and pretending to look very serious with his index fingers touching under his nose in an apparent mustache.
 “And he said,“—in a much lowered voice—“‘James, make your family proud and get good grades.
 Your mother and I don’t want to hear that you’ve misbehaved.’
 Then the train began to move down the tracks and I had to jump on before it left me behind.
 When I got to my seat at last, I unwrapped the box and inside was the most magnificent object I’d ever laid eyes on.
 The note inside read, ‘Dear James, A little something to ensure you’re never late for your appointments.
 Always, Your Father and Mother.’”